sol1/icingaweb2-module-netbox/README.md

 ### Module specific options

 #### Key column name
-This is used by director and icingaweb2 to find objects before sync rules are parsed, your object names should use the key column name to avoid issues.
+This is used by director and icingaweb2 to find objects before sync rules are parsed, your Icinga object names should use the key column name to avoid issues.

 #### Base URL
 Url to netbox install api with no trailing slash (/).